udialter/teamrepo/README.md

 # teamrepo
-This is a repository to test out collaborative commits
+This is a repository to test out working in github with others.